 Stents

-Having a stent placed is a minimally invasive procedure.
+Having a stent placed is a minimally invasive procedure, meaning it does not require a large open incision.

 Coronary and carotid artery stenting

 Procedures to place a stent to treat coronary and carotid arteries are similar.
-In both, your doctor will use cardiac catheterization to thread a thin tube with an empty balloon on the end through a blood vessel to the narrowed or blocked artery.
-Once in place, the balloon is filled with air and the stent is opened and placed in the artery.
+In both, your healthcare provider will use catheterization to thread a thin tube with a stent and an empty balloon on the end through the blood vessel to the narrowed or blocked artery.
+Once the balloon is in place, filling it with air opens the stent to hold up the artery walls.
+Then your provider will empty the balloon of air again and remove the tube and the empty balloon from the artery.

 Illustration of placing a stent in a coronary artery